cms-jet/PFNano/README.md

 Please document the input and output datasets on the following twiki: https://twiki.cern.ch/twiki/bin/view/CMS/JetMET/JMARNanoAODv1.
 For the MC, the number of events can be found by looking up the output dataset in DAS.
 For the data, you will need to run brilcalc to get the total luminosity of the dataset.
 See the instructions below.

 ## Running brilcalc
 These are condensed instructions from the lumi POG TWiki (https://twiki.cern.ch/twiki/bin/view/CMS/TWikiLUM).
+Also see the brilcalc quickstart guide: https://twiki.cern.ch/twiki/bin/viewauth/CMS/BrilcalcQuickStart.

 Note: brilcalc should be run on lxplus.
 It does not work on the lpc.